-People always forget about how long this step takes, because this is where we prep everything we’ve created to be sent off to the people actually producing it – generally our printer or web development team.
+This is where we prep everything we’ve created to be sent off to the people actually producing it – generally our printer or web development team.
 Also, like we mentioned above, the Office of Sarah ALWAYS has the client sign off/approve the final printer’s proof personally themselves, and we recommend at least two signatures – you (the project lead/communications person) and your boss.

 Important note!
 The printer and web developer are not strangers.
 They will have been involved from the first few steps, letting us know important things like if what we want to do is physically impossible, or if an element of our design is going to cost a zillion more dollars than we had planned.